12 Things I Love About Summer

 With a sun as strong as we have here in Australia, sunscreen is almost a year round requirement.
 Nonetheless the smell of sunscreen still reminds me of summer.

 When I was a child, most peoples' sun protection amounted to a slop of coconut oil, designed only to help you to tan as deeply and quickly as possible.
 These days, I spend hours and many dollars trying to protect my children from the dangers of the sun, but somewhere deep ingrained in my psyche I still associate the smell of sunscreen with the joy of summer.
-These days thankfully my children are sprayed head to to in 30+ sunscreen a far cry from the high level factor 6 that was occasionally rubbed on my shoulders as a child.
-Still though, sunscreen to me means holidays, ice creams, and riding my bike round the neighbourhood happy in the knowledge that school holidays would go on almost forever.
+These days, my children are sprayed head to toe in 30+ sunscreen, a far cry from the factor 6 that was occasionally rubbed on my shoulders as a child.
+Sunscreen to me means holidays, ice creams, and riding my bike round the neighbourhood, happy in the knowledge that school holidays would go on almost forever.